didactic-meme/pyfuncol/docs/source/examples.md

 To use the methods, you just need to import pyfuncol.
 Some examples:

 **Note:** If you are not using forbiddenfruit, the functions will not automatically be extended to the builtins.
-Please [see here](#usage-without-forbiddenfruit) for usage without forbiddenfruit
+Please [see here](#usage-without-forbiddenfruit) for usage without forbiddenfruit.

 ```python
 import pyfuncol